DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-Don't miss the Canola L813, Toshiba BC-8111B and BC-8112SL using the same brain without looking like a scientific calculator.
+Don't miss the Canola L813, Toshiba BC-8111B and BC-8112SL using the TMS1045 without looking like a scientific calculator and the BC-8018B bringing down the number of keys to just 20.

 The housing of the F-31 was used with the third series of the Palmtronic LD-10M, too.